Hyacinth Graf Strachwitz: Balkans campaign

-On 2 October 1940, following the Battle of France, Panzer Regiment 2 was subordinated to the 16th Panzer Division.
-Strachwitz asked the divisional commander Generalmajor Hans Hube for the command of a Panzer company, and Hube gave Strachwitz the 1st Battalion, a position he held until October 1942.
+On 2 October 1940, following the Battle of France, Panzer-Regiment 2 was subordinated to the 16th Panzer Division.
+Strachwitz asked the divisional commander Generalmajor Hans Hube for the command of a Panzer company, and Hube gave Strachwitz the I. Bataillon, a position he held until October 1942.
+Strachwitz and his men trained on the new Panzer III with 5 cm KwK 38 cannon.
+He paid special attention to the training and integration of the replacements crews which joined his unit.
 In December 1940, 16th Panzer Division was declared a Lehrtruppe (demonstration troop), a unit to be involved in experimentation with new weapons and tactics.
 Via Bavaria, Austria and Hungary they were transferred to Romania, with Strachwitz's I. Battalion stationed at Mediaș.

 The division was tasked with the protection of the oil fields at Ploiești, which were vital to the German war effort.
 They trained some Romanian officers in German Panzer tactics.
-Apart from training, the soldiers had nothing to do and became bored.
+Apart from training and keeping their equipment in perfect order, the soldiers had nothing to do and became bored.
 In March 1941 Strachwitz was sent back to Cosel in Germany where a new replacement unit was to be founded.
 He returned via his home town and 24 hours later a telegram from Hube called him back.
 This was preceded by a series of events in Belgrade.
 On 25 March 1941, the government of Prince Paul of Yugoslavia had signed the Tripartite Pact, joining the Axis powers in an effort to stay out of World War II.
 This was immediately followed by mass protests in Belgrade and a military coup d'état led by Air Force commander General Dušan Simović.
 As a result, Hitler chose not only to support Mussolini's ambitions in Albania and in the Greco-Italian War but also to attack Yugoslavia.
-For this purpose the mobilized forces of 1st Panzer Group under the command of Generaloberst Ewald von Kleist were ordered to attack Belgrade in what would become the Invasion of Yugoslavia.
+For this purpose the mobilized forces of Panzergruppe I (1st Panzer Group) under the command of Generaloberst Paul Ludwig Ewald von Kleist were ordered to attack Belgrade in what would become the Invasion of Yugoslavia.